aanatoly/chaining-git-hooks/README.md

 With it, you can have many pre-commit scripts without explcitly writing a wrapper to call them one by one.

+## Hooks

+ * pre-commit-01-rm-trailing-ws - fails commit if file has trailing whitespace
+ * pre-commit-02-pep8 - fails commit if python file is not pep8 compliant,
+   ignores other files.
+ * prepare-commit-msg-01-ref-issues - inserts issue reference into commit
+   message, then lets user edit it.

 ## Usage
 Copy `hook-chain` script to the `.git/hooks` directory
 ```